1.1 – Overview

 - Trades – TA is best used to identify short term trades.
 Do not use TA to identify long term investment opportunities.
 Long term investment opportunities are best identified using fundamental analysis.
 Also, If you are a fundamental analyst, use TA to calibrate the entry and exit points

 - Return per trade – TA based trades are usually short term in nature.
 Do not expect huge returns within a short duration of time.
-The trick with being successful with TA is to identify frequent short term trading opportunities which can give you small but consistent profits.
+The trick with being successful with TA is to identify frequent short term trading opportunities that can give you small but consistent profits.

 - Holding Period – Trades based on technical analysis can last anywhere between few minutes and few weeks, and usually not beyond that.
-We will explore this aspect when we discuss the topic on timeframes.
+We will explore this aspect when we discuss the topic of timeframes.

 - Risk – Often traders initiate a trade for a certain reason, however in case of an adverse movement in the stock, the trade starts making a loss.
-Usually in such situations, traders hold on to their loss making trade with a hope they can recover the loss.
+Usually in such situations, traders hold on to their loss-making trade with a hope they can recover the loss.
 Remember, TA based trades are short term, in case the trade goes sour, do remember to cut the losses and move on to identify another opportunity.

 Key takeaways from this chapter

 - Technical Analysis is a popular method to develop a point of view on markets.
 Besides, TA also helps in identifying entry and exit points

 - Technical Analysis visualizes the actions of market participants in the form of stock charts